 • Computer Science 1 is the department's entry-level course.
-The second course in the sequence is Computer Science 10.
+The second courses in the sequence are Computer Science 10, 11, and 30.
+Engineering 20 may substitute for Computer Science 1.

 NOTE: Students may receive exemption credit for Computer Science 1 through the Computer Science AP exam or the local placement exam.